Basic Concepts: What You Need To Know

 Quantitative Concepts

-Kids start grasping quantity concepts before they can count.
-For example, a child might choose the pile with "more" candy even if they can’t count how many pieces are there (Bracken, 2006).
+Even before learning to count, kids begin to understand quantity.
+For example, a child may pick the bigger pile of candy even if they can’t count the pieces (Bracken, 2006).

 QUALITATIVE Concepts

-These concepts compare or describe things, helping children understand size, color, texture, and weight (McLaughlin, 1998).
+These words help children compare and describe objects by size, color, texture, and weight (McLaughlin, 1998).

 Temporal Concepts

-Temporal words explain how events relate to each other in time.
-They can be tricky because time is abstract and relative.
-Younger children often master simple order concepts like "before" and "after" early, while words like "while" or "at the same time" take longer (McLaughlin, 1998).
+Temporal words explain how events relate to time.
+Since time is abstract, younger children first learn simple order concepts like “before” and “after,” while more complex words take longer to master (McLaughlin, 1998).

 Everyday Activities That Teach Basic Concepts